History of Mandarin Chinese

-After 1949, the newly installed People’s Republic of China (中華人民共和國) continued to use Mandarin and began to promote Mandarin in earnest beginning in about 1958.
-In 1955, they changed the Chinese name of Mandarin from Guoyu to Putonghua.
+After 1949, the newly created People’s Republic of China (中華人民共和國) continued to use Mandarin and began to promote Mandarin in earnest beginning in about 1958.
+In 1955, the PRC changed the Chinese name of Mandarin from Guoyu to Putonghua.
 Guoyu, Putongua, and Huayu are simply different names for the identical language.

 In 1982, the People’s Republic of China (中華人民共和國) amended their constitution making Mandarin the official language of mainland China.
 The earlier 1932 law by the Republic of China (中華民國) making Mandarin China's official language, while effective today in Taiwan, has no current legal effect in mainland China.

 © Copyright 2020 A Little Dynasty LLC, All Rights Reserved, Unauthorized Use Prohibited